theapsgroup/basex-gradle-starter/README.md

 - Sometimes I cannot access the server with `client` from another shell.
 Run it with `-d` option and you'll see that it cannot acquire a lock

+- Task `distZip` also packs `basex` directory but when running it it still uses the dir from the project.
+Need to do better config to set the paths.

 ## TODO

 - Better configuration